CGudapati/cgudapati.github.io/_posts/2019-08-29-Supervised-Learning-Gradient_descent.markdown

 Now we need to add the vector $\lambda x$  to the $\partial G$ to get the final gradient ($\frac{d}{dx}\frac{\lambda}{2}\lvert\lvert x\rvert\rvert^2 = \lambda x$)

-I tried to keep the above gradient calculation as error free as possible but I might have still made an error.
+I tried to keep the above gradient calculation formula as error free as possible but I might have still made an error.
 The code works correctly anyway.

 So we need to create the above vector.
 The below code snippet does exactly that.
 It is fairly well commented.